Last updated on 2026-02-02

 - Machinist: Operates machine tools to create precision parts and instruments, often working with blueprints and technical drawings.

-- Manufacturing Technician: Works in production environments, ensuring that machinery and equipment operate efficiently and safely.
+- Manufacturing Technician: Works in production settings, ensuring that machinery operates efficiently and products meet quality standards.

-- Quality Control Inspector: Inspects products and materials for defects and ensures compliance with specifications and standards.
+- Quality Control Inspector: Inspects products and materials for defects, ensuring compliance with specifications and quality standards.

-- Production Supervisor: Oversees manufacturing processes, manages staff, and ensures production goals are met while maintaining quality standards.
+- Production Supervisor: Oversees manufacturing processes, managing teams and ensuring production goals are met while maintaining safety standards.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.